Generalized Majorization-Minimization: Experiments

 \subsection{Running Time}

-\ourmethod bounds make a fraction of the progress made in each bound construction step compared to the MM bound.
-Therefore, we would expect \ourmethod to take more steps before it converges.
-We report the number of iterations that MM and \ourmethod take to converge in Table \ref{table:CCCPvsGMM_cntIters}.
-The results for \ourmethod depend on the value of the progress coefficient $\eta$ which is set to match the experiments in the paper; $\sq{\eta=0.02}$ for the clustering experiment (Section \ref{sec:experiments:clustering}) and $\sq{\eta=0.10}$ for the scene recognition experiment (Section \ref{sec:experiments:scene_classification}).
+\ourmethod bounds make a fraction of the progress that can be made in each bound construction step.
+Therefore, we would expect \ourmethod to require more steps to converge when compared to MM.
+We report the number of iterations in MM and \ourmethod in Table~\ref{table:CCPvsGMM_cntIters}.
+The results for \ourmethod depend on the value of the progress coefficient $\eta$ which is set to match the experiments in the paper; $\sq{\eta=0.02}$ for the clustering experiment (Section \ref{sec:experiments:clustering}) and $\sq{\eta=0.10}$ for the scene recognition experiment (Section~\ref{sec:experiments:scene_classification}).

 The overhead of the bound construction step depends on the application.
 For example, in the scene recognition experiment, optimizing the bounds takes orders of magnitude more than sampling them (a couple of hours vs. a few seconds).
 In the clustering experiment, however, the optimization step is solved in closed form whereas sampling a bound involves performing a random walk on a large graph which can take a couple of minutes to run.